andras-simonyi/org-cite-csl-activate/README.md

-The command `org-cite-csl-activate-render-all` can also be added to `org-mode-hook` to render all citations upon opening an Org document but this can slow down opening documents with a large number of citations; see the last section for some (anecdotal) details.
+The command `org-cite-csl-activate-render-all` can also be added to `org-mode-hook` to render all citations upon opening an Org document but this can slow down opening documents with a huge number of citations; see the last section for some (anecdotal) details.

 ## Customization